openbikesensor/OpenBikeSensorFirmware/README.md

 ## Updating

+### Step By Step

+1. Go to "Update Flash App" and push "Update to vX.Y.ZZZ".
+Wait a moment, the data is directly downloaded for GitHub to the OBS.
+   The latest version of the "Flash App" gets then installed, and you are redirected to the "Update firmware" page - which looks similar.
+   This is a one time action, can be omitted is already done and there is no new version. you can start with 2. then.

+1. Go to "Update Firmware" and push "Update to vX.Y.ZZZ".
+The version is downloaded directly to your OBS device from GitHub.
+   After the Download the device reboots and does some housekeeping so be patient within one or two minutes the device boots up with the new version.

+### Details

 The update mechanism consists of 2 parts.
 A small firmware called Flash App is used to read the new firmware from the SD card and flash it to the obs.